reiver/guide-content-addressing/chapters/uuid-generator/README.md

 (You can even make up your own convention.)
 But in this chapter we will focus on **UUID**s.

-And more specifically, we are going to focus on generating our own **UUID**s.
+And more specifically, we are going to focus on generating our own **UUID**s (that are consistent with the IETF specification RFC 4122).

 **And you are going to write code to make this happen!**

+This guide will take you through this step-by-step.
+So, let's get started.

 ## Git Repository